 \section{Introduction}

 The connection between creativity and machines is as old as computer science itself.
-In 1842, Lady Lovelace, an English mathematician and writer recognized by many as the first computer programmer, issued the so-called ``Lovelace's objection'' \cite{turing50}: the Analytical Engine (the digital programmable machine proposed by Charles Babbage \cite{babbage64}) \textit{``has no pretensions to originate anything, since it can only do whatever we know how to order it to perform''} \cite{menabrea43}.
-Indeed, in the following centuries, several projects and studies concerning the design of machines that able to ``originate something'' have been carried out \cite{cohen88, cope89, hofstadter94, langley87, meehan77, racter84}.
-This has led to the emergence of a specialized field in computer science, namely Computational Creativity \cite{cardoso09}, which concerns the study of the relationship between creativity and artificial systems \cite{colton12a,wiggins06}.
+In 1842, Lady Lovelace, an English mathematician and writer, who is recognized by many as the first computer programmer, issued what is now known as ``Lovelace’s Objection'' \cite{turing50}.
+She stated that the Analytical Engine (the digital programmable machine proposed by Charles Babbage \cite{babbage64}) \textit{``has no pretensions to originate anything.
+It can do whatever we know how to order it to perform''} \cite{menabrea43}.
+Indeed, in the centuries that followed, numerous projects and studies have been undertaken with the aim of designing machines capable of ``originating something'' \cite{cohen88, cope89, hofstadter94, langley87, meehan77, racter84}.
+We have witnessed the emergence of a specialized field in computer science, namely Computational Creativity \cite{cardoso09}, which concerns the study of the relationship between creativity and artificial systems \cite{colton12a,wiggins06}.